Frequently Asked Questions

 How effective is PrEP?

-According to the U.S Centers for Disease Control and Prevention, daily PrEP reduces the risk of getting HIV from sex by more than 99 percent.
-Among people who inject drugs, PrEP reduces the risk of getting HIV by more than 74 percent when used consistently.
+According to the U.S Centers for Disease Control and Prevention (CDC), taking PrEP daily reduces the risk of getting HIV from sex by more than 99 percent.
+For people who inject drugs, PrEP also reduces the risk of getting HIV by 74 percent when taken consistently.

-While PrEP is highly effective in preventing HIV, it does not protect against other sexually transmitted diseases (STDs).
-To prevent gonorrhea, chlamydia, syphilis, and other common STDs, use condoms.
+Both forms of PrEP do not protect against other sexually transmitted diseases (STDs).
+Condoms reduce the risk of gonorrhea, chlamydia, syphilis and other common STDs, as well as pregnancy.

-PrEP must be taken for some time before exposure to HIV to be effective.
-According to the Centers for Disease Control and Prevention (CDC), PrEP reaches maximum protection from HIV through receptive anal sex after about 7 days of daily use.
+Daily PrEP must be taken for some time before a potential exposure to HIV to be effective.
+According to the U.S. Centers for Disease Control and Prevention (CDC), PrEP reaches maximum protection against contracting HIV through receptive anal sex after about 7 days of daily use.
 For receptive vaginal sex and injection drug use, the CDC estimates that PrEP reaches maximum protection after about 20 days of daily use.
-To maintain maximum effectiveness, PrEP should be taken every day as prescribed.
+Missing daily doses can lower PrEP’s effectiveness.

 How much does PrEP cost?